 More-is-More here as far as Christmas is concerned!
-Building facades, shop fronts, streets are all screaming Christmas.
+Building facades, shop fronts, and streets are all screaming Christmas.
 I literally walked everywhere with my head tilted upwards soaking in all the creative and thoughtful decorations.
-If that is not Christamssy enough, parents our with kids skipping and bouncing about, elderlies walked hand in hand chatting and laughing, tourists stroll through the town and watch people… the whole comes to live during this festive season.
+If that is not Christmassy enough, parents our with kids skipping and bouncing about, elderlies walked hand in hand chatting and laughing, tourists stroll through the town and watch people… it is very lively during this festive season.

 Place Kleber is the largest square in the heart of the city.
 Every Christmas, a giant Christmas tree is placed in the centre of the square surrounded by beautiful buildings and Christmas markets of course.
 Even more enchanting at night when all the lights sparkle throughout.

-Strasbourg is reknown for their Christmas markets.
+Strasbourg is known for its Christmas markets.
 It is home to one of Europe’s oldest and largest Christmas Markets with over 300 chalets spread over 11 different locations.
 They do put on a good show!
-We literally found a Christmas Market in every corner we turned.
+We literally found a Christmas Market on every corner we turned.

 If it wasn’t so cold, I would just sit out in the courtyard and just stare at this all day… and night!

 Anyway, back to Christmas Markets… If you’re like me, you can spend hours checking out all the different goodies on display at every stall.
 Even though after our third market, all the stalls were starting to look the same, I still managed to drag Alan through every stall! haha…!!

 Look at all these snow globes?!
 I was searching everywhere for a large Christmas in Strasbourg globe.
 Unfortunately, I only managed to find a small one.